 Aggressive when provoked, Doberman Pinscher makes a great guard dog.
-They are alert intelligent and loyal, which is why a pet Doberman will attack only if it thinks that its property or the family it stays with is in any kind of danger.
+They are alert, intelligent, and loyal, which is why a pet Doberman will attack only if it thinks that its property or the family it stays with, is in any kind of danger.

 These dogs are often bred as guards and fight with the cattle.
-Any kind of attack by the dog to humans or other animals is thought to be "hopeless for the victim".
+Any kind of attack by the dog to humans or other animals is thought to be 'hopeless for the victim'.
 Presa Canarios can literally stop a man, have incredible power, and are unbelievably fearless.

 Old English Sheepdog

-According to the New Zealand Kennel Club, Old English Sheepdogs can often times become couch potatoes and may herd kids by slightly bumping into them.
+According to the New Zealand Kennel Club, Old English Sheepdogs can often times become couch potatoes and may hurt kids by slightly bumping onto them.
 Known to be a perfect breed for rural surroundings, Old English Sheepdogs require a lot of exercise and training, and hence, if all the requirements are not met, this breed won't make a good house pet in suburban surroundings.
 It is the owner's responsibility to train it properly.

 Jack Russell Terrier

-Jack Russells are known as working terriers due to their agile, high-energy, and athletic nature.
+Jack Russells are known as working terriers due to their agile, high-energetic, and athletic nature.
 Proper training and obedience is required for Jack Russells so that they don't become stubborn and/or aggressive towards other animals and humans.
 The reason Jack Russells don't make good house pets is because they require loads of exercise and stimulation.
 So if the owner is not ready to take this responsibility, avoid considering Jack Russells as house pets.